NRCan/geo-deep-learning/docs/source/losses.rst

 A tractable surrogate for the optimization of the intersection-over-union measure in neural networks.

-.. autoclass:: losses.lovasz_loss.LovaszSoftmax
-   :members:
-   :special-members:

-For the binary version, the configuration call the ``LovaszLoss`` from `smp losses library <https://smp.readthedocs.io/en/latest/losses.html#lovaszloss>`_.
+For the binary and multiclasses version, the configuration call the ``LovaszLoss`` from `smp losses library <https://smp.readthedocs.io/en/latest/losses.html#lovaszloss>`_.

 `Ohem Loss (multiclass) <https://github.com/openseg-group/OCNet.pytorch>`_